strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 The sidecar containers typically give the main application some additional features.
 The containers running inside the same Pod are always scheduled together on the same node and share networking or storage.
 They typically communicate with each other either using a shared volume or using local network connections.
-The typical sidecar use-cases include different proxies or file loaders.
+Typical sidecar use cases include different proxies or file loaders.

 ![Kubernetes Sidecar Pattern](/assets/images/posts/2021-08-15-kubernetes-sidecar-pattern.png)

 ## Strimzi HTTP Bridge as a Sidecar

 The Strimzi HTTP Bridge can be used as a sidecar as well.
-It could be useful if your application isn't able to use Kafka clients directly.
+This could be useful if your application isn't able to use Kafka clients directly.
-For example because it already supports HTTP and adding Kafka client would be too complicated.
+For example, because it already supports HTTP and adding a Kafka client would be too complicated.
-Or because the programming language you use doesn't have a good Kafka support.
+Or because the programming language you use doesn't have good Kafka support.

 ![HTTP Bridge Sidecar](/assets/images/posts/2021-08-15-bridge-sidecar.png)